shrugal/libinput-gestures/README.md

 ```

 ## Installation (start at boot)
-Currently this depends on your UID beeing 1000 and gdm, but you can probably change that in the gestures.service file if need be.
+Currently this depends on gdm and your UID beeing 1000, but you can probably change that in the gestures.service file if need be.

 Run the following commands (with root privileges):
 ```